Several dead in Copenhagen mall shooting; suspect arrested

 Shortly after the shooting, the royal palace said a reception with Crown Prince Frederik connected to the Tour de France cycling race had been canceled.
 The first three stages of the race were held in Denmark this year.
 The reception was due to be held on the royal yacht that is moored in Soenderborg, the town where the third stage ended.

-The shooting came a week after a mass shooting in neighboring Norway, where police said a Norwegian man of Iranian origin opened fire during a LGBTQ festival, killing two and injuring more than 20.
+The shooting came a week after a mass shooting in neighboring Norway, where police said a Norwegian man of Iranian origin opened fire during an LGBTQ festival, killing two and wounding more than 20.